For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Once you've chosen your degree and shortlisted your five dream unis, you might feel like a lot of the hard work's done.
 But, alas, there's still the teeny tiny matter of a personal statement – every uni applicant's favourite task...

-You've got 47 lines (or 4,000 characters) to 'sell' yourself to your chosen universities.
-And, with these tips, you'll be able to write a UCAS personal statement that impresses unis from start to finish.
+With these tips, you'll be able to write a UCAS personal statement that impresses unis from start to finish.

-How to start a personal statement
+How to answer the UCAS personal statement questions

 • Think about the exact moment you decided to study your chosen degree.
 Saying "I've always wanted to be an [insert job role here]" doesn't cut it.
 Admissions staff have heard it all a million times.
+They want to know why you're so interested.

 • Add a fact that absolutely fascinates you about the subject.
-Don't just say it's "what you want to do".
+Don't just say it's what you want to do.
 Show it from the first line.

 • Pinpoint a particular piece of research or book that attracted you to the subject.

-8 best ways to write a UCAS personal statement
+7 best ways to write a UCAS personal statement

 1. Be creative with your language